-Some days, there may not be enough time for a full-fledged yoga practice.
-However, most mornings will allow for this 15-minute regime to help you wake up on the right side of the bed.
+Some days, there may not be enough time for a full -fledged yoga practice.
+However, most mornings will allow for this 15-minute regime that includes 5 must do yoga poses to help you wake up on the right side of the bed.

 1. Ushtrasana (Camel Pose)